facebookresearch/stopes/website/docs/eval/blaser.md

 BLASER leverages a multilingual multimodal encoder to directly encode the speech segments for source input, translation output and reference into a shared embedding space and computes a score of the translation quality that can be used as a proxy to human evaluation.

 In this folder you can find tools to use BLASER to score speech translation and to train the BLASER supervised model.
+You can also download a [pre-trained model](http://dl.fbaipublicfiles.com/blaser/blaser.tar.gz).

 BLASER relies on [SpeechLASER embeddings](https://github.com/facebookresearch/fairseq/blob/ust/examples/speech_matrix/speech_laser_encoders.md), follow the instructions there to download the embeddings and embed your speech segments.